ArijitKD/ttshandler/README.md

   * ```-bgcolor``` : same as ```-fgcolor``` (default=```'white'```).

   This function will raise a ```TTSNotGeneratedError``` if it is executed before running ```generate_tts()```.

+# TODO
+* Add support for saving TTS audio clips in various other file types besides .mp3 and .wav.

+# License
+ttshandler is available under the MIT License.